Fly To Santiago

-Santiago lies in one of the most picturesque spots of any city on earth, and despite its sometimes murky smogginess, this Chilean city has a lot of appeal.
-With a gutsy attitude that is both cultured and ambitious, Santiago offers a thriving culinary culture, a flourishing bohemian art scene and some fantastic outdoor adventures in the surrounding mountain landscapes.
+Santiago, considered to be one of the most picturesque places in the world.
+With a gutsy attitude that is both cultured and ambitious, Santiago offers a thriving culinary culture, a flourishing bohemian art scene, and some fantastic outdoor adventures in the surrounding mountain landscapes.

 Many of Santiago’s historic buildings, from its Spanish colonial past, have been lost to the earthquakes that affect the whole of Chile.
 The survivors are worth a visit, and include the Cathedral, Central Post Office and the Palacio de la Real Audiencia de Santiago, all of which border on the Plaza de Armas.
 The cast-iron-roofed Central Market is another architectural gem, and lies just a few blocks away from the square.

 The exotic gardens and parks that dot Santiago are a great escape from the bustling metropolis, but if you really want to experience the outdoors, you’ll need to take a trip into the surrounding mountains.
 You can hike, climb, and ski here, or simply visit one of the outlying wineries for some viticultural relaxation.